Recovering Damages Following Catastrophic Burns

 - Lightning: Although it is less common for Seattle residents, lightning bolts can cause short but high-voltage bursts of electricity to pass through the body, causing minor burns.
-While in most situations a victim cannot file a claim for being struck by lightning, as you cannot pursue damages from the weather, if a negligent proper owner increased your risk of suffering a lightning strike, then you may have a premises liability claim.
+While in most situations a victim cannot file a claim for being struck by lightning, as you cannot pursue damages from the weather, if a negligent property owner increased your risk of suffering a lightning strike, then you may have a premises liability claim.

 - True: Also referred to as direct contact burns, true electrical injuries occur when a victim comes into direct contact with the electrical source, such as exposed or faulty wires.

-All of these instances can result in catastrophic burns that require extensive treatment, both for the physical effects of the burns and the emotional trauma.
+All these instances can result in catastrophic burns that require extensive treatment, both for the physical effects of the burns and the emotional trauma.

 The damage caused by your electrical burns must be evaluated by a medical professional, who will often determine a treatment plan based on both the internal trauma you have suffered from the electricity and the severity of the burn.
 Burns are often categorized based on how deeply they penetrated into the body, but because electrical burns tend to go deeper into the body, treatment plans must adapt to accommodate for internal and external trauma.

-After suffering an electrical burn, you are likely dealing with a large amount of pain, countless medical appointments, therapy to deal with any lasting damage, and significant financial costs.
-In most cases, victims choose to grin and bear it, utilizing their health insurance and paying out-of-pocket to deal with recovery.
+After suffering an electrical burn, you are likely dealing with a large amount of pain, countless medical appointments, therapy to deal with any lasting damage and significant financial costs.
+In most cases, victims choose to grin and bear it, utilizing their health insurance and paying out of pocket to deal with recovery.
 However, if your injuries were the result of someone else’s recklessness or negligence, you may be able to pursue a claim for compensation.